Chenmy38/learngit/readme.txt

 # To restore the newer version of git, you must get the id of the commit command.
 You can find it using the 'git reflog' command.
 git reflog
 git reset --hard 83e7
+# Understanding the stage of git.
+touch LIENSE
+git status  # The LICENSE file is listed as Untracked files.
+It means we have not added this file to the git repository.
+# Add the modified readme.txt and the LICENSE files to the stage.
+git add LICENSE readme.txt